mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 ![](/assets/CT_CompTrackingWindow%28C-150LNew%29.png)

 The Attribute Set Instance field will be highlighted red, indicating it is mandatory as the Product has an Attribute Set that has instance attributes.
 A manual entry of these values is required.
 Click on the Attribute Set Instance helper button and the following dialog will appear.
 Here, the product attribute values are read only and the instance attribute values can be set.
-In this example, the Registration is set to C-FJZP and the Serial Number to the airframe serial number.
+In this example, the Registration is set to C-FJZP and the Serial Number to the airframe serial number

 ![](/assets/CT_CompTrackingWindow%28C-150LNewASI%29.png)